 - Possible liens and encumbrances that affects the property.

 - Distribution of the costs of the sale.

 About the amount that must be satisfied in the purchase pre-agreement, the Spanish law does not fix any specific sum so it must be freely agreed by the parties (it is generally set between 10-20% of the final property’s price).
-However, it is advisable to set one amount or another depending on the interest that the buyer has in that property because, in case the seller backs out of the sale, according to the provision established on article 1454 of the Spanish Civil Code, he must return it duplicated and if the buyer back out, he will lose the amount paid for this concept.
+However, it is advisable to set one amount or another depending on the interest that the buyer has in that property because.
+Therefore, in case the seller backs out of the sale, according to the provision established on article 1454 of the Spanish Civil Code, he must return it duplicated.
+Certanly, in this case, if the buyer back out, he will lose the amount paid for this concept.

-In any case, the amount must be paid in a nominative form, that is, by check or transfer indicating the name of the recipient and the concept for which the amount was paid.
+In any case, the amount must be paid in a nominative form.
+To clarify, that is by check or transfer indicating the name of the recipient and the concept for which the amount was paid.

 The Purchase Pre-Agreement’s Signature

-The purchase pre-agreement will be signed between the owner of the property and the future buyer, and in case that it is acquired by a couple, attention must be paid to the existence of marriage between both, as well as to the matrimonial economic regime.
+The purchase pre-agreement will be signed between the owner of the property and the future buyer.
+In case that it is acquired by a couple, attention must be paid to the existence of marriage between both, as well as to the matrimonial economic regime.

-The purchase pre-agreement is the previous step to the effective sale of a property, and therefore, the deal is formalized with this contract.
-However, there may be alterations that can result in the non-acquisition of the property and in this point, the purchase pre-agreement is of great importance as it establishes the legal consequences of this new situation.
+In addition, the purchase pre-agreement is the previous step to the effective sale of a property, and therefore, the deal is formalized with this contract.
+However, there may be alterations that can result in the non-acquisition of the property.
+In this point, the purchase pre-agreement is of great importance as it establishes the legal consequences of this new situation.

 If everything goes correctly the amount that has been satisfied with the purchase pre-agreement will be deducted from the final payment, so this amount of money will be taken from the final price.

 An aspect of great interest related with this type of agreements are the hidden defects on the property, as if this happens, the buyer could get back the total amount paid.